101 Things You Didn't Know about the Freemasons

 Reading Book Reviews Book Sources Masonic Resources

 Prince, the Search DogJust click on "Prince, the Search Dog" to find things on our site.
-He's here on every page and he'll take you directly to our search form where you can see if we've written about whatever it is you're interested in.
+He's on every page and he'll take you directly to our search form where you can see if we've written about whatever it is you're interested in.
 Prince has a great memory; he always remembers where things are!
-We also encourage you to use our Site Map and Contents Page for a full overview of the many things you'll find here.

-This site and its contents are © (copyright) 1998-2008 by Edward L. King.
+This site and its contents are © (copyright) 1998-2014 by Edward L. King (Ed King).
 All rights reserved.
+All comments and opinions are mine personally.

 Got some thoughts or reactions?
-We'd be interested in your comments - within reason.
+We'd be interested in your comments - within reason of course.

 If you want to contact us, see here to avoid spam filters!